RafaelNTeixeira/Trike/README.md

 ### Internal Game State Representation

 GameState is represented as a list with 2 elements, the current Player and the current Board.
 Board is also represented as a list but it includes sublists that represent rows of the board.
-Each element of rhose sublists, represents an element in a column.
+Each element of those sublists, represents an element in a column.
 There can be 4 diferent values on the board:

 - `0` represents an empty space - printed on the board as `.`
 - `p` represents a playable space - printed on the board as `x`